+Pittsburgh Steelers obviously have a team to cheer for.
+I took some abuse in the Buffalo papers for that."
 Sports analogies often bubble up in Koelmel's speech, and he has even shown up to employee town hall meetings wearing a football uniform as a way to motivate his staff.
 While that attitude will hopefully get a chuckle or two for the 57-year-old former accounting executive, Koelmel is constantly thinking of the end game for his company.
 One analyst described Koelmel, who joined First Niagara as CFO in 2004 and became CEO late in 2006, as energetic, passionate, motivational and charismatic.
 "He's kind of evolving as the company evolves," says Keefe, Bruyette & Woods analyst Damon DelMonte.
 "He's got a good story to tell and a lot of people want to hear it."
 "I enjoy playing offense," Koelmel says.
 "That's what we're about as an organization."